 Welcome to Convergence's blended finance primer.
-The primer leverages Convergence's database of historical blended finance transactions to generate unique insights about the blended finance market to date.
+This primer uses Convergence's database of historical blended finance transactions to generate unique insights about the blended finance market to date.
 Convergence's data methodology can be viewed here.

 Blended finance is the use of catalytic capital from public or philanthropic sources to increase private sector investment in sustainable development.

 Blended finance is a structuring approach that allows organizations with different objectives to invest alongside each other while achieving their own objectives (whether financial return, social impact, or a blend of both).
 The main investment barriers for private investors addressed by blended finance are (i) high perceived and real risk and (ii) poor returns for the risk relative to comparable investments.
 Blended finance creates investable opportunities in developing countries which leads to more development impact.